top of page

 Autoimmunity against your tendons

-[00:00:00] this Dr. Hugh Wegwerth
+[00:00:00] This Dr. Hugh Wegwerth

 [00:00:25] chronic joint problems, chronic inflammation